 Too Good to be True?

 This is the point where many people say “it sounds too good to be true, so it must be!”
 The fact is that everything above is true and possible due to the fact that these loans are FHA insured.
 The FHA insurance is what makes it possible for you to have a mortgage loan that requires no monthly loan payment, lets you limit your down payment, and guarantees that you and your heirs will get all of the equity over the loan amount, and, even if home prices drop, never owe more than your house is worth when it is finally sold.
+And, for the higher priced homes, there are jumbo reverse mortgages available for purchase.

 Borrower requirements for a HECM for Purchase reverse mortgage are: